rasmuslos/AmpFin/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | <img src="/Screenshots/Library.png?raw=true" alt="Library" width="200"/> | <img src="/Screenshots/Album.png?raw=true" alt="Album" width="200"/> | <img src="/Screenshots/Player.png?raw=true" alt="Player" width="200"/>  | <img src="/Screenshots/Queue.png?raw=true" alt="Queue" width="200"/>

-## Building the app yourself
+## Sideload

+**Pre built binaries**

-**Install using your favorite Side loading tool**
+Grab the [latest Release](https://github.com/rasmuslos/AmpFin/releases/latest) and install it using your favorite tool like SideStore.

-Download and install the latest release \
+Please not that the pre build binaries lack Siri support because these features either require a paid developer account or cannot be reliably implemented in a way that works with tools like SideStore.
+For further information see https://github.com/rasmuslos/AmpFin/issues/11

-*Please strip app extensions (widgets, siri support, ...), they will not work as intented see https://github.com/rasmuslos/AmpFin/issues/11*
+Stripping app extensions is highly recommended, they will not work as intended.

 **Build the app yourself**

 1. Install Xcode
-2. Change the bundle identifier
+2. In the `Configuration` directory copy the `Debug.xcconfig.template` file and rename it to `Debug.xcconfig`
+3. Change the `DEVELOPMENT_TEAM` to your apple developer team id and `BUNDLE_ID_PREFIX` to a prefix of your liking
+4. If you do not have a paid developer account remove the `ENABLE_ALL_FEATURES` compilation condition.
+Otherwise the app will crash.
+If you do not intent on developing the app also remove the `DEBUG flag`
-3. Connect your iPhone to your Mac
+5. Connect your iPhone to your Mac & enable developer mode
-4. Enable developer mode
-5. Select your iPhone as the target
+6. Select your iPhone as the run destination
-6. Run the application
+7. Run the application

+Please not that the `DEBUG` configuration is used by default for all builds except archiving and profiling.
+You have to edit `Release.xcconfig` to update their parameters.

+## Licensing & Contributing

+AmpFin is licensed under the Mozilla Public License Version 2.
+Additionally the "Common Clause" applies.
+This means that you can modify AmpFin, as well as contribute to it, but you are not allowed to distribute the application in binary form.
+Compiling for your own personal use is not covered by the commons clause and therefore fine.
+Additionally, prebuilt binaries are available on GitHub for side loading using popular tools like SideStore, etc.

+Contributions are welcome, just fork the repository, and open a pull request with your changes.
+If you want to contribute translations you have to edit `Localizable.xcstrings` in the `iOS` directory, as well as `Localizable.xcstrings` located at `ShelfPlayerKit/Sources/SPBase/Resources` using Xcode.
+If you want to add a new language add it in the project settings

-## Thanks to
+## Miscellaneous

-Oskar Groth & João Gabriel: Great (https://cindori.com/developer/animated-gradient-2)[article] on fluid gradients in SwiftUI
-Nuke: Much better LazyImage that SwiftUI
-Starscream: Great WebSocket library for swift UIImageColor (Felix Herrman Fork): Working Version for iOS 17
+ShelfPlayer is not endorsed by nor associated with Jellyfin